 These recycled aluminum tiles are one of my favorite additions to our master eco-friendly bathroom remodel.
 When I ordered them, I was prepared for failure since there isn’t much information out there about tiles like these in a bathroom floor application.
 Luckily, it worked out fine.

-The reason we bought them is primarily because they are 100% recycled.
+The reason we bought them is primarily that they are 100% recycled.
 I will admit that after searching far and wide for eco-friendly tile to accompany them, I diverted.
 The blue glass tiles in the photo are not recycled, but they are Ann Sacks and stunning.
 We like the contemporary look of metal and glass together.

 The look of each tile is unique.
 Some have big metal chunks in them while some have hammered indentations.
 These features add to the slip resistance.
 Though they have a slightly shiny finish, they have more traction than standard porcelain tiles.
 I left the reflection from my window in the photo so you can get a feel for the shine.